 Many customers may not want to fill out a feedback form right after they finish their meal.
 They might find it annoying and inconvenient due to which the response rate for these surveys is usually low.

 Given these disadvantages, restaurants have started adopting the new, modern way of conducting restaurant surveys - online surveys.

 The new way of running restaurant surveys

 Online surveys are an easy & convenient alternative to old-school paper surveys that create a better experience for the customers and gather significantly better data for restaurants.

-Online restaurant survey platforms, like Eat App, enable restaurants to gather important insights and reviews from customers in an easy & efficient way, taking away all the hassle & manual work of traditional paper surveys.
+Online restaurant survey platforms, like Eat App, enable restaurants to gather important insights and automated reviews from customers in an easy & efficient way, taking away all the hassle & manual work of traditional paper surveys.